How to Make Seasoned Grilled Lamb

 Having recently returned from France, I brought home a substantial number of cookbooks, all of which I was eager to try.
 One of these, Patrimoine Gastronomique en Pays de la Loire, included a recipe for lamb on a type of butter sauce with onions that looked delicious.

-Unfortunately, my attempt to make the butter sauce did not quite come off without a hitch, due to, I believe, too much in the way of cooking the butter.
-But a happy accident resulted; in this case, the mixing of the basil-butter sauce, onions, and rice.
+Unfortunately, my attempt to make the butter sauce did not quite come off without a hitch due to, I believe, too much in the way of cooking the butter.
+But a happy accident resulted: the mixing of the basil-butter sauce, onions, and rice.
 It made for an immensely rich and appetizing base, upon which I layered the lamb—its flavors enhanced by the application of a refined and elegant mixed spice rub—as well as refreshing vegetables for a final touch.
 All in all, it made for a rich, succulent dish that elegantly married potent and sophisticated flavors.

 - 2 pounds lamb

 - 1 stick butter

 - 4 sprigs rosemary

 - Ground black pepper

 - Olive oil

 - Season the lamb.
 First, slice it into smaller pieces if it is in a large unitary piece, such as 2 to 3 pieces.
 Then for each of these pieces, rub in salt, ground black pepper, thyme, garlic salt, and rosemary.
 Do this 1–2 hours before roasting to allow the various seasonings to be assimilated.

 - Peel and slice the onion very finely.
 Proceed to sauté in olive oil in a large skillet for around 1 hour, over low heat, to allow it to become very rich and flavorful.